br3ndonland/fastenv/docs/comparisons.md

 -   [python-dotenv](https://github.com/theskumar/python-dotenv) is a package for loading _.env_ files and setting environment variables.
 It was [started](https://github.com/theskumar/python-dotenv/commit/5fc02b7303e8854243970e12564f2433da7a1f7f) by Django co-creator Jacob Kaplan-Moss in 2013, and was originally called django-dotenv.
 It is used by [Uvicorn](https://www.uvicorn.org/) and _[pydantic](https://pydantic-docs.helpmanual.io/usage/settings/)_, and suggested in the [FastAPI docs](https://fastapi.tiangolo.com/advanced/settings/).
 -   Its primary data structure, `dotenv.main.DotEnv`, inherits from `object`.
 As a result, it requires its own mapping mathods (`dict`, `get_key`, `set_key`, `unset_key`) that could be easily eliminated by inheriting from a mapping data structure such as `collections.abc.MutableMapping`.
 -   Other methods have confusing, counter-intuitive APIs.
 For example, the `load_dotenv()` function is supposed to "Parse a _.env_ file and then load all the variables found as environment variables," according to its docstring.
 However, the function always returns `True`, even if no _.env_ file is found or no environment variables are set, because of `DotEnv.set_as_environment_variables()`.
 Furthermore, this confusing behavior is not documented, because, as the maintainer [commented](https://github.com/theskumar/python-dotenv/issues/164#issuecomment-494750043), "The return value of `load_dotenv` is undocumented as I was planning to do something useful with it, but could not settle down to one."
+-   Loads files with the synchronous `open()` built-in function.
+Asyncio support is not provided.
+-   Does not integrate with object storage like AWS S3.
 -   Maintainers have not been receptive to improvements.
 See [theskumar/python-dotenv#263](https://github.com/theskumar/python-dotenv/pull/263) for context.
 -   Continues supporting Python 2 after its [end-of-life](https://www.python.org/doc/sunset-python-2/), so it has to use [Python 2 type comments](https://mypy.readthedocs.io/en/stable/python2.html) and other legacy cruft.